Our top pick for

 TTM: trailing 12 months

-There are currently 809,995 News Corporation shares held short by investors – that's known as News Corporation's "short interest".
-This figure is 17.4% down from 980,142 last month.
+There are currently 1.0 million News Corporation shares held short by investors – that's known as News Corporation's "short interest".
+This figure is 3.8% down from 1.1 million last month.

 There are a few different ways that this level of interest in shorting News Corporation shares can be evaluated.